 Our services include professional development opportunities for paid staff, volunteers, independent contractors, and others who are interested in museums.

-AMaGA Victoria promotes museums to all levels of government and the community, and fosters high standards in all aspects of museum and gallery management through research, policy formulation, publications, and training.
-AMaGA Victoria offers opportunities for advancement for individuals, and leadership in workplace and industry issues.
+AMaGA Victoria promotes collecting organisations to all levels of government and the community, and fosters high standards in all aspects of museum and gallery management through research, policy formulation, publications, and training.
+AMaGA Victoria offers opportunities for advancement for paid staff, volunteers, contractors, and others interested in museums.

 As the peak body for the Victorian museum and gallery industry, AMaGA Victoria aims to facilitate the exchange of information and ideas in ways which affirm the value of museums, stimulate debate about principles and standards, and inform and inspire staff, volunteers, and supporters.